Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 To sign your child up for a Chase First Banking account, you’ll first need one of the following qualifying Chase checking accounts:

-For your child to qualify, they’ll need to be between 6 and 17 years old and have the same residential address as the adult account holder.
+For your child to qualify, they must be between 6 and 17 years old and have the same residential address as the adult account holder.

 Here’s the info you’ll need to sign up:

-Once you’ve completed the application, you can start to transfer funds over, and your kid will receive their debit card within 7 to 10 business days.
+Once you’ve completed the application, you can transfer funds, and your kid will receive their debit card within 7 to 10 business days.

 Security